loc-conformance/linebench/README.md

 ```

 Answers "is this machine ready to measure".
 It runs every instance once per table against the
-real corpus, reads the counts back, proves hyperfine works, and compares the counts with the
+real corpus, reads the counts back, proves hyperfine and git work, and compares the counts with
-corpus:
+the corpus:

 ```
 == check: linux at D:/corpora/linux